 When it eventually arrived it came with an Ironstone version and my dealer was good enough to let me change the red one for it.

-The Bobber is the closest to being my ideal looking motorcycle straight off the production line.
+Triumph had produced the closest bike to being my ideal looking motorcycle straight off the production line.
 That said, there were a few things I wanted to change straight away.

 I ordered the shortened mudguards (fenders) and side number plate when I placed the order for the bike.
 These were installed by the dealer.